thecityny/fullpage-react-template/README.md

 # THE CITY's Full-page React Template for News Apps

-[THE CITY](https://www.thecity.nyc/pages/about) is a nonprofit, nonpartisan, digital news platform dedicated to hard-hitting reporting that serves the people of New York.
-We publish news apps and data graphics regularly, and we try and open source as much of our code as we can so that the public can use it.
-You can check out a list of our recent projects on [THE CITY Products Page](https://projects.thecity.nyc/all-projects/).
+[THE CITY](https://www.thecity.nyc/pages/about) is a nonprofit, nonpartisan, digital newsroom dedicated to hard-hitting reporting that serves the people of New York.
+We publish news apps and data graphics regularly, and we try and open source as much of our code as we can so that others can use it.
+You can check out a list of our recent projects on [THE CITY Projects Page](https://projects.thecity.nyc/all-projects/).

-This template is what we use to create single-page apps, and it is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This template is what we use to create single-page interactive projects, and it is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The deployment process is based in part on the [Baker Rig](https://github.com/datadesk/baker) project by the L.A.
+Times.

 ## 🚀 Getting started